-As for fun things to do in the fall in Kennebunkport, boat rides are fantastic.
-Get aboard a charter lobster boat or sailboat to see the coastline and the gorgeous leaves changing colors in contract to the brilliant blue Atlantic Ocean…there’s nothing like it anywhere else in the world.
-Just bring a jacket for that fall boat cruise, we recommend the Pineapple Ketch sailboat charter and the Rugosa Lobster Boat tour that both leave from the Nonantum Resort on Ocean Ave.
-If you’d like to have your own private cocktail cruise or a boat ride out to Goat Island Light in Cape Porpoise, you can charter The Porpus with your own party of up to 6 people, bring your own beer or wine, sit back and relax and enjoy the boat ride out the Kennebunk River to the open ocean with your professional captain at the helm.
+Get aboard a charter lobster boat or sailboat to see the coastline and the gorgeous leaves changing colors in contrast to the brilliant blue Atlantic Ocean…there’s nothing like it anywhere else in the world.
+Just bring a jacket for that fall boat cruise, we recommend the Pineapple Ketch sailboat charter and the Rugosa Lobster Boat tour that both leave from the Nonantum Resort on Ocean Ave, both are available for private charter as well.

-Kayaking and Canoeing the Kennebunk River in the fall is fabulous.
-You can rent kayaks and canoes at Kennebunkport Marina or from Kayak Excursions (thru mid-September).
+Kayak or Canoe the Kennebunk River – its the best way to see fall y’all.
+You can rent kayaks and canoes at Kennebunkport Marina or from Kayak Excursions.
 The boat traffic is much reduced in fall versus the busy yachting summer season, and the fall foliage along the riverbanks is extraordinary.
 And you don’t get too hot, since the fall temps are cooler as you canoe your way up and down the river.
-When kayaking the Kennebunk River, be sure to go with the flow – check the tide chart and head up river during an incoming tide for a nice push, planning your return with the push of the outgoing tide -with perhaps a picnic at Picnic Rocks beyond the Cape Arundel Gold Course on the River at slack tide.
+When kayaking the Kennebunk River, be sure to go with the flow – check the tide chart and head up river during an incoming tide for a nice push, planning your return with the bonus of outgoing tide -with perhaps a picnic at Picnic Rocks beyond the Cape Arundel Gold Course on the River at slack tide.

 Biking around Kennebunkport and Kennebunk in fall will deliver you to beautiful tree lined streets and foliage covered pathways like the Eastern Trail that leads you along a gravel path to Biddeford.
 The Kennebunkport Conservation Trust has several wonderful bike paths behind their Headquarters on Gravely Brook Drive – called the Edwin L. Smith Preserve.
 The cooler temps make biking in fall delightful, the display of autumn leaves and the crunch of oak, maple and birch leaves under your tires is terrific.

-The simplest pleasures of fall in Maine include reading a book by a fire in a seaside inn like Nonantum or Captain Lord Mansion, or enjoying a walk on the beach followed by an outdoor hot tub overlooking the ocean at the Seaside Inn or a swim in the indoor heated pool and a soak in the outdoor hot tub at Rhumb Line Resort.
-Kennebunkport’s beats restaurants stay open through the fall and all year round- and they serve lobster always!
-What a way to end your day.
-The sunsets in Kennebunkport come fall are particularly splendid and the night skies fill with stars more than the other seasons.
+The simplest pleasures of fall in Maine include reading a book by a fire in a seaside inn like Nonantum, or enjoying a walk on the beach followed by an outdoor hot tub overlooking the ocean at the Seaside Inn, or a swim in the indoor heated pool and outdoor hot tub at Rhumb Line Resort.